TUNSOL/Howudoin-/README.md

 Contact Management: Add, remove, and organize contacts.
 Group Chats: Create and manage group conversations.

-Technologies Used
+Frameworks Used

-For the Frontend: React Native/ JavaScript
+For the Frontend: React Native / JavaScript
 For the Backend: Spring Boot (Java)
 Database: MongoDb
 Authentication: JWT-based authentication